4. Commonly Used Classes in the Java

 public static void main(String arg[]){

-// define an article
+// we define an article

-article art = new article();
+article art=new article();

-// define the file
+// we define the file

 try{